pkgdown/extra-head.html

 expanded = "icon-text", # icon + label when wide

-collapsed_text = "OL",
+collapsed_text = "OLT",

-expanded_text = "OLTCR Dashboards"
+expanded_text = "OLTCR Dashboards" # optional; brand_text is the default

 )